The Earthquake Processes and Tectonic Modeling Group

 - The Earthquake Physics Lab (EQPhys)

-Besides their full-time affiliation with CERI, E. Choi (CTM) and E. Daub (EQPhys) have joint appointments with the Department of Earth Sciences, and teach courses in the geophysics concentration; R. Taborda has a joint appointment in the Department of Civil Engineering and teaches courses in the engineering seismology program.
+Besides his full-time affiliation with CERI, E. Choi (CTM) has a joint appointment with the Department of Earth Sciences, and teach courses in the geophysics concentration.